 As such, this perspective has also been subject to substantial ideological, conceptual, and empirical critiques (Princen 2002), mainly because it is doubted that individuals are willing and/or able to make "smart choices" that will lead to market and thus societal transformation (Valor 2008).
 It constitutes that consumer choices are both intentional effective and moreover have the knowledge to make the "right" choices.
 In other words, that consumers intend through their consumption behavior to make a difference, that the choices do in fact reduce emissions.
-Moreover, it implies that they have the information and the competence to identify and implement the right practices and buy the correct products in the face of the current environmental problems (Grunwald 2010; Michael Maniates; 2014).
+Morevoer, it implies that they have the information and the competence to identify and implement the right practices and buy the correct products in the face of the current environmental problems (Grunwald 2010; Michael Maniates; 2014).

 However, positioning individualized everyday action - switching from car to public transport, reducing food waste, or eating less meat - in relation to environmental problems, may ignore the struggles and contradictory concerns that consumers face when making consumption choices in everyday life (J. Lindsay, 2010).
 This "privatization of sustainability", as Grunwald (2010) puts it, induces the risk of individualizing responsibilities for finding solutions to complex social problems (Evans 2011; Holm 2003) and thus making individual households and consumers accountable for a transition to sustainability while it actually belongs on the political agenda.
-From this perspective, the responsibilities individualized.
+From this perspective, the responsibility for solving global environmental problems which are highly complex in nature, is individualized.
 This, in turn, "leaves little room to ponder existing institutions, structures, systems and to question current distribution of power and influences in society" (Spash/ Dobernig forthcoming).